DRINKING WATER ADVISORY: DC Water Issues Precautionary Boil Water Advisory for Upper Northwest Neighborhoods

 • Giving water to pets

-*Do not use home filtering devices in place of boiled or bottled water.
+*Do not use home filtering devices without boiling the water.

 Bacteria and other disease-causing contamination such as viruses and parasites can cause symptoms such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, some of the elderly and people with severely compromised immune systems.